jmurga/Analytical.jl/docs/src/index.md

 ```

 ### R
-We used R to estimate the Maximum-A-Posteriori (MAP) from posterior distributions following ABCreg examples.
+We have used R to estimate the Maximum-A-Posteriori (MAP) from posterior distributions following ABCreg examples.
 We linked Julia and R internally.
 The module contains functions to perform the estimations without quit the Julia session.

-Please if you are going to perform MAP estimates and plot using our module, be sure you have installed R and the following packages: ggplot2, data.table, locfit.
+If you are going to perform MAP estimates and plot using our module, be sure you have installed R and the following packages: ggplot2 and data.table, locfit.

 ```R
 R -e "install.packages(c('ggplot2','data.table','locfit'))"